Ryan LaMarre

-Ryan Michael LaMarre (born November 21, 1988) is an American professional baseball outfielder in the Minnesota Twins organization.
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds, Boston Red Sox, Oakland Athletics, Chicago White Sox, and New York Yankees.
+Ryan Michael LaMarre (born November 21, 1988) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Boston Red Sox, Oakland Athletics, Minnesota Twins, Chicago White Sox, and New York Yankees.

 Amateur career

 LaMarre attended Lumen Christi Catholic High School in Jackson, Michigan, where he earned 12 varsity letters in baseball, football, and hockey.

 In baseball, LaMarre was named All-State three times, and hit .548 with 18 home runs as a senior.
 LaMarre set the school record for career home runs with 38.

 In football, LaMarre won two state titles and made it to the state final during his senior season.
 He also was All-Conference in football, and compiled 339 tackles throughout his high school career.

 In hockey, LaMarre won All-State honors twice and was team captain and MVP his final two seasons.
 He is the all-time assists leader for Lumen Christi, with 96, and is second in scoring, with 176.

 After high school, LaMarre attended the University of Michigan.
 During his freshman year at Michigan, LaMarre batted .305 in 40 games.
 As a sophomore, he batted .344 with 12 home runs, playing and starting all 53 games.
 During his junior and final season, LaMarre batted .419 but only played in 36 games.

 In 2009, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.